baloise/design-system/src/docs/introduction/architecture.md

 # Architecture

-UI-Libary is an open source library for building amazing Baloise applications.
-No design skills required.
+UI-Libary is an open source library for building amazing web applications that follow the baloise corporate style guidelines.

 The architecture is based on web standards and best practices.
-Moreover, we tried to keep it as simple as possible for our contributers and users.
+Moreover, we try to keep it as simple as possible for our contributors and consumers.
-For those reasons we decided to use Web Components, which are integrated in the modern browsers.
+For those reasons we decided to use Web Components, which are supported by all modern browsers.
 The project fully supports [TypeScript](https://www.typescriptlang.org/).

 ## Libraries

-Under the hood, UI-Libary uses [Bulma](https://bulma.io/) a clean css framework and [Stencil](https://stenciljs.com/) as our Web Components Compiler.
+Under the hood, UI-Libary uses [Bulma](https://bulma.io/), a clean css framework, and [Stencil](https://stenciljs.com/) as Web Components Compiler.
 At the end everything will be compiled in a clean web component without any framework specific code.

-> The best part is that we depend on only two libraries, which do not depend on each other and at the end we have only one simple UI Library for our users!
+> The best part is that we depend on only those two libraries, which do not depend on each other, and at the end we have only one simple UI-Library for our consumers!

 ![tooling](../assets/tooling.svg)